meronmkifle/free-cv-builder/README.md

 # Free CV Builder

-A simple, free tool to build a clean, professional CV — no paywalls, no sign-ups, no formatting stress.
+A simple, free tool to build a clean, professional CV, no paywalls, no sign-ups, no formatting stress.

 🔗 [Link to Free CV Builder](https://github.com/meronmkifle/free-cv-builder/tree/main)